breatheco-de/content/src/content/lesson/mentoring-guidelines.md

 2. Unstuck students, them motivated, make them fall in love with coding.
 3. Make students engage with the academy and learn in public.
 Secondary goals:
-1. Make students engage with
+1. Make students engage with the academy and [learn in public](https://www.youtube.com/watch?v=mgbEGFOtgqM&feature=youtu.be&t=59s).

 Secondary goals:
 4.